WilliamQLiu/williamqliu.github.io/_posts/2017-08-01-google-cloud-platform.md

 * __When__ in processing time?
 When = Watermarks + Triggers
 * __How__ do refinements relate?
 How = Accumulation

+With triggers, you can specify early firings, late firings, and an allowed lateness for data.

 ### Windows + Watermarks + Triggers

 Windows + Watermarks + Triggers collectively help you handle data arriving late